carsenolson/commontest/README.md

 ##  Compiling

-To compile commontest you have to install `gorilla/mux`
+To compile commontest you have to install `gorilla/mux` and `tealeg/xlsx`

 ```
-go get github.com/gorilla/mux
+go get github.com/gorilla/mux && go get github.com/tealeg/xlsx
 ```

 Then just type